CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-3/Self-Paced Materials/1_Running a Successful Evaluation.md

 When entering negotiations in a digital services context, teams should actively focus on:

-* **Technical Assumptions:** Identify assumptions embedded in vendor proposals, especially around hosting, security, scaling, and stakeholder availability.
+* **Technical assumptions:** Identify assumptions embedded in vendor proposals, especially around hosting, security, scaling, and stakeholder availability.
-* **Demonstration Gaps:** Use insights from code challenges or demos to clarify performance expectations or technical design choices.
+* **Demonstration gaps:** Use insights from code challenges or demos to clarify performance expectations or technical design choices.
-* **Risk Mitigation Strategies:** Discuss approaches to areas identified as high-risk during earlier phases.
+* **Risk mitigation strategies:** Discuss approaches to areas identified as high-risk during earlier phases.
-* **Scalability and Future Flexibility:** Ensure vendors understand future growth expectations even if immediate scope is small.
+* **Scalability and future flexibility:** Ensure vendors understand future growth expectations even if immediate scope is small.
-* **Data Rights and IP Terms:** Negotiate critical terms about custom code ownership, licensing, and portability up front.
+* **Data rights and IP terms:** Negotiate critical terms about custom code ownership, licensing, and portability up front.
-* **Transparency and Team Dynamics:** Observe how vendors handle feedback — a strong predictor of how collaborative they will be during delivery.
+* **Transparency and team dynamics:** Observe how vendors handle feedback — a strong predictor of how collaborative they will be during delivery.

 The Revolutionary FAR Overhaul has also modernized how the Government approaches digital services acquisitions, requiring updated negotiation strategies.
 When entering negotiations in an ICT context under the new FAR Part 39, teams should actively focus on:

-- **Performance-Based Outcomes**: Under the new FAR Part 39, vendors must demonstrate measurable success in delivering ICT solutions, not just technical capabilities.
+- **Performance-based outcomes**: Under the new FAR Part 39, vendors must demonstrate measurable success in delivering ICT solutions, not just technical capabilities.
 Negotiate specific performance metrics and success criteria rather than accepting generic qualifications.
-- **Technical Assumptions for ICT**: Identify assumptions embedded in vendor proposals around hosting, security, scaling, Internet of Things integration, emerging technologies, and operational technology systems.
+- **Technical assumptions for ICT**: Identify assumptions embedded in vendor proposals around hosting, security, scaling, Internet of Things integration, emerging technologies, and operational technology systems.
 The expanded ICT scope requires more comprehensive technical discussions.
-- **Personnel Qualifications**: Unlike previous FAR 39.104 restrictions, agencies may now negotiate specific minimum educational or experience requirements for contractor personnel.
+- **Personnel qualifications**: Unlike previous FAR 39.104 restrictions, agencies may now negotiate specific minimum educational or experience requirements for contractor personnel.
 Use this flexibility to ensure appropriate expertise for complex ICT projects.
-- **Security and Safeguarding Requirements**: With the elimination of FAR 39.105 and FAR 52.239-1, negotiate compliance with FAR subpart 4.19 and FAR 52.204-21 requirements for safeguarding contractor information systems and Controlled Unclassified Information (CUI).
+- **Security and safeguarding requirements**: With the elimination of FAR 39.105 and FAR 52.239-1, negotiate compliance with FAR subpart 4.19 and FAR 52.204-21 requirements for safeguarding contractor information systems and Controlled Unclassified Information (CUI).
-- **Modular Contracting Approach**: Retain focus on modular contracting principles (41 U.S.C. § 2308) during negotiations, ensuring vendors understand iterative delivery expectations and can demonstrate experience with modular implementations.
+- **Modular contracting approach**: Retain focus on modular contracting principles (41 U.S.C. § 2308) during negotiations, ensuring vendors understand iterative delivery expectations and can demonstrate experience with modular implementations.
-- **Emerging Technology Integration**: Address how vendors will incorporate and adapt to emerging technologies throughout the contract performance period, including their approach to technology refresh and innovation adoption.
+- **Emerging technology integration**: Address how vendors will incorporate and adapt to emerging technologies throughout the contract performance period, including their approach to technology refresh and innovation adoption.
-- **Data Rights and Intellectual Property**: With the expanded ICT scope, negotiate comprehensive terms about custom code ownership, data portability, and intellectual property rights for Internet of Things devices and operational technology systems.
+- **Data rights and Intellectual Property**: With the expanded ICT scope, negotiate comprehensive terms about custom code ownership, data portability, and intellectual property rights for Internet of Things devices and operational technology systems.
-- **Accessibility Compliance**: Discuss vendor approaches to accessibility requirements and document any alternative access methods, exemptions, or exceptions that may create additional but allowable costs.
+- **Accessibility compliance**: Discuss vendor approaches to accessibility requirements and document any alternative access methods, exemptions, or exceptions that may create additional but allowable costs.

 The streamlined competition procedures under the updated FAR Part 6 provide more flexibility in negotiation approaches while maintaining core competition requirements, allowing for more agile and mission-focused discussions.